The Darling Buds of May (TV series): Conception and development

 Having been sold to MGM films in 1959, it was not until 1989 that Richard Bates, son of the author of the original books H. E. Bates, was able to purchase the rights to the novels.
-At the same time, Yorkshire Television were looking for a new project for David Jason, who had starred for them in A Bit of a Do.
+At the same time, Yorkshire Television was looking for a new project for David Jason, who had starred for them in A Bit of a Do.
 Richard Bates went on to executive produce the show, alongside Vernon Lawrence of Yorkshire Television.

 Casting

 Bates had originally considered Bob Hoskins as ideal for the role of Pop, but Lawrence was of the view his increasing fame as a film actor would create problems.
 Jason was cast first, followed by Ferris and Franks.
-Finding an actor to fit with the novel's description of Mariette as a black-haired and olive-skinned beauty proved difficult, with over 300 hopefuls being rejected until Zeta-Jones was cast.
-With filming due to start, she had been spotted appearing in 42nd Street at the Drury Lane Theatre.
+Finding an actor to fit with the novel's description of Mariette as a black-haired and olive-skinned beauty proved difficult, with more than 300 hopefuls being rejected until Zeta-Jones was cast.
+With filming due to start, she had been spotted appearing in 42nd Street at the Drury Lane theatre.